 According to the Substance Abuse and Mental Health Services Administration’s publication, “Enhancing Motivation for Change in Substance Abuse Treatment,” there are five principles of Motivational Interviewing.
-Here, at Swift River, our staff is adept at integrating these into our impactful dialogue with you.
+Here, at Vertava Health of Massachusetts, our staff is adept at integrating these into our impactful dialogue with you.
 They are, as sourced from this publication:

 - Express empathy through reflective listening — What is key here is that we listen, rather than tell, creating a nonjudgmental atmosphere that brings you, the client, to a gradual conclusion that change is vital.

 - Develop discrepancy between clients’ goals or values and their current behavior — A person, through the patient and caring guidance of our staff, looks inward, questioning who they are juxtaposed against where they want to be.
 The natural progression of this thought process, as aided by the direction of our staff, is that you begin to see the discrepancies between your current lifestyle and the one you seek to live, leading you to the natural conclusion that in order to obtain your goals and better health, you must be drug-free.

 - Avoid argument and direct confrontation — These things can cause a person to shut down and revert to the negative emotions that they may feel more comfortable with, emotions that can hinder critical progress.
 This is not a time for the therapist to exert strong opinions; it is a time for you to warm up to the notions of change that you’re beginning to recognize.